ruby-amqp/rubybunny.info/articles/error_handling.md

 When automatic recovery is disabled, Bunny will raise exceptions on the thread `Bunny::Session` was instantiated on.

-Bunny can be instructed to recover from server-sent `connection.close` by passing the `:recover_from_connection_close` to `Bunny.new`.
-While this is useful in test environments, this will make it impossible to force a client to disconnect, so use this feature with consideration.
+Bunny will recover from server-sent `connection.close`, if you don't want it to do so then pass `recover_from_connection_close: false` to `Bunny.new`.

 ## Channel-level Exceptions